Capabilities File

 4. Agents

-Optional section that manages AGENTS.md and/or CLAUDE.md in the project root — the standard files that AI coding agents read for project-specific instructions.
-Supports a remote base file and a list of snippets sourced from inline text, raw URLs, GitHub, or GitLab.
+Optional section that manages AGENTS.md or CLAUDE.md in the project root.
+These are the standard files that AI coding agents read for project-specific instructions.
+The section supports a remote base file plus a list of snippets sourced from inline text, raw URLs, GitHub, or GitLab.
 See the Agent Instructions documentation for details.

 Modular knowledge packages that teach agents when and how to use tools.
 See the Skills documentation for details.